Abel Braga: Managerial career

 After a spell managing Al Jazira, where he won the league during his last year, he came back to Fluminense.
 The club was struggling after Muricy Ramalho was fired.
 Despite having little time to fix the team, which was in the lower positions of the Campeonato Brasileiro Série A when he took over, he managed to finish the year in third place and qualify for the Copa Libertadores.
 In 2012, he led Fluminense to win the Campeonato Brasileiro Série A and was awarded as the best coach of the league.

-On 30 May 2013, after the elimination of Fluminense against Paraguayan Club Olimpia from 2013 Copa Libertadores, competition that Flu were one of favorites, Braga was humiliated by rival fans in the arrival of club.
-At same time, fans of the Tricolor wrote on the walls of Laranjeiras, headquarters of club, "Fora Abel" (Abel out) and "Time Sem Vergonha" (Team without shame).
+On 30 May 2013, after the elimination of Fluminense against Paraguayan Club Olimpia from 2013 Copa Libertadores, competition where Flu were one of favorites, Braga was humiliated by Flamengo fans in the arrival of club.
+The next day, Flu fans wrote on the walls of the club's headquarters, "Fora Abel" (Abel out) and "Time Sem Vergonha" (Team without shame).

 On 29 July 2013, after five consecutive loses in 2013 Brazilian League, that keep the club in relegation zone, Braga was dismissed from Fluminense.

 In January 2014, Braga returned to Internacional as manager.
 On 15 December, he announced that he would not continue as manager of Internacional.

 Braga returned to Al Jazira for a second spell in the summer of 2015, but parted company with the club in December after a string of poor results.

 Fluminense hired Braga on 1 December 2016, to be the head coach for the 2017 season.
 Fluminense had a decent performance in the first semester of 2017, when Fluminense became champions of Primeira Liga, runner-ups to 2017 Campeonato Carioca, but failed to advance through the round of 16 in 2017 Copa do Brasil.
 There was speculation of his retirement after his son João Pedro died in midseason.
 Fluminense ended 2017 Campeonato Brasileiro in 14th position and reached the round of 8 in 2017 Copa Sudamericana.

 Abel Braga continued as Fluminense head coach for 2018.
 Fluminense had early exits in every tournament played in 2018.
 Before the Brazilian midseason break for the 2018 FIFA World Cup, Abel resigned after a 18 month stint.
 Abel is currently the record holder for the 2nd most matches as a Fluminense head coach.

 On 2 January 2019, Flamengo hired Abel Braga as head coach.
 They confirmed their status as favourites by winning the 2019 Campeonato Carioca.
 He resigned on 29 May after being contested by fans.

 Cruzeiro announced Braga as head coach on 27 September 2019, but sacked him on 29 November after winning three games out of 14.
 He was announced as Vasco da Gama's head coach for the 2020 season on 16 December 2019, but resigned the following 16 March.

 On 10 November 2020, Braga returned to Internacional for a seventh spell as manager, replacing Eduardo Coudet.
 He left the following 26 February, after losing the 2020 Série A in the last round.